Tetris: Industry impact

 Due to Rogers and Nintendo's belief in its potential for mass appeal, Tetris was the pack-in game and the primary game promoted for the Game Boy in the United States.
 The resulting public anticipation led Tetris to become the Game Boy's main draw, with many, including non-gamers, buying the Game Boy specifically to play Tetris.
-This release simultaneously contributed to both the popularity of the Tetris game and the Game Boy, with the bundle selling out its initial run of a million copies shortly after release.
+It contributed to both the popularity of Tetris and the Game Boy, with the bundle selling out its initial run of a million copies shortly after release.
 This success established Nintendo's dominant position in the handheld gaming market, setting a standard that competitors struggled to replicate.
 Several writers credit Tetris and Pokémon Red and Blue (1996) for the Game Boy's longevity, as it would not be discontinued until 2003.

 Tetris is influential in the genre of puzzle video games.
 Commentators have considered Tetris an early example of a casual game.
 (Note: Attributed to multiple sources:) Wired deemed Tetris unique for its time, given its appeal to players regardless of gender and age, and 1Up.com credits Tetris for establishing a market for puzzle video games with universal appeal.
 Various common elements of puzzle games, such as managing pieces over a fixed screen, originated from Tetris, and multiple clones have been created to replicate Tetriss popularity.
 Video games influenced by Tetris include Nintendo's Dr. Mario (1990), Sega's Columns (1990), Compile's Puyo Puyo (1991), Taito's Puzzle Bobble (1994), and Capcom's Super Puzzle Fighter II Turbo (1996).
 (Note: Attributed to multiple sources:)